Harris's Two TDs Power Bombers Past Elks 30-3; Winnipeg Wins Sixth Straight

 Harris didn’t complete a pass until about six minutes into the second quarter.

+Elizondo said it’s never always a quarterback’s fault, explaining he switched to Cornelius because of some missed opportunities and he thought the change would produce a spark.

-Winnipeg’s missed opportunities began with the game’s first pass, when defensive back DeAundre Alford dropped a pass Harris inadvertently threw right at him.
+Winnipeg also had some missed opportunities, beginning with the game’s first pass.
+Defensive back DeAundre Alford dropped a pass Harris inadvertently threw right at him.

-The Elks couldn’t get out of the deep field position and O’Neill conceded a safety to give Winnipeg a 2-0 lead at 6:57 of the opening quarter.

-Aided by a pass interference call on Edmonton, Winnipeg used its next possession to put up a nine-play, 68-yard drive that ended with Demski’s 16-yard TD catch.
+Aided by a pass interference call on Edmonton, Winnipeg put up a nine-play, 68-yard drive that ended with Demski’s TD catch.

 The Elks conceded another safety 25 seconds into the second quarter, and Harris was 0-for-6 at that point and Winnipeg ahead 11-0.

-The Bombers got down to Edmonton’s nine-yard line, but Collaros’s throw into the end zone was intercepted by defensive back Jordan Hoover, who ran it back 70 yards before getting hauled down.
+Collaros was intercepted in the end zone by defensive back Jordan Hoover, who ran it back 70 yards before getting hauled down.

 The turnover led to Whyte’s 32-yarder at 7:24, a drive that included Harris’s first completed pass.
 He was 1 of 8 at that point.

-At halftime, Harris was 5 of 16 for 50 yards.
-Collaros was 11 of 19 for 139 yards with one TD and one interception.

-Both teams lost offensive linemen to injury in the second quarter.
-SirVincent Rogers was sidelined for Edmonton and Jermarcus Hardrick went out for Winnipeg.

-Bombers defensive back Deatrick Nichols blocked an O’Neill punt early in the third quarter and teammate Johnny Augustine recovered.
-The big play led to Mourtada’s 24-yard field goal and a 14-3 lead at 4:13.
+Bombers defensive back Deatrick Nichols blocked an O’Neill punt early in the third quarter, leading to Mourtada’s 24-yard field goal and a 14-3 lead at 4:13.

 O’Neill conceded a safety, and then the Elks gave up a single on Mourtada’s missed 46-yard field-goal attempt.